yunusozen/sleep-apnea/README.md

 # sleep-apnea

-Implements a convolutional neural network that takes as input 30 second single-channel EEG signals and produces as output a binary classification of whether an apnea event occurs in the signal.
+Convolutional neural network that takes as input 30 second single-channel EEG signals and produces as output a binary classification of whether an apnea event occurs in the signal.
+Includes implementation, validation, and example trained model.

 ### Prerequisites